sethwebster/ember-cli-new-version/README.md

 [![Build Status](https://travis-ci.org/sethwebster/ember-cli-new-version.svg?branch=master)](https://travis-ci.org/sethwebster/ember-cli-new-version)

 A convention-based version update notifier.
+Use it to notify users already on the page that a new version has been deployed.

 ## Usage